 From 1991 Principal viola in the Philharmonia Orchestra, London, and following that the same position in the Sydney Symphony Orchestra, since 2002 Roger has been Artistic Director of the Sydney Symphony Fellowship Program (a full time Orchestra Academy) and has been responsible for building it into one of the world’s leading professional training programs for musicians.
-From January 2019 he will be taking up an exciting new role as Chief Conductor of the Sydney Conservatorium Symphony Orchestra.
+He also holds the positions of Chief Conductor of the Sydney Conservatorium Symphony Orchestra and Artistic Director of Orchestra for Life.

 A frequent guest conductor with the Sydney Symphony Orchestra, Roger has conducted the orchestra in subscription concerts at the Sydney Opera House, at City Recital Hall and in regional centres, as well as for special events.
 He regularly conducts the Sydney Symphony Fellowship Orchestra, including concerts at the Sydney Opera House and on tour.
-He also appears as a conductor with other orchestras in the region including the Adelaide Symphony Orchestra and the Auckland Philharmonia Orchestra, and in the UK with the Southbank Sinfonia and National Youth Orchestra.
-In 2018 he will conduct the Sydney Symphony Orchestra in four separate subscription programs in their Sydney Opera House and City Recital Hall series.
-He will also return to the Australian Youth Orchestra as conductor, demonstrating his ongoing commitment to emerging artists.
-A devoted orchestral trainer, he has coached the European Union Youth Orchestra since 2000.
+He also appears as a conductor with other orchestras in the region such as the Adelaide Symphony Orchestra, Tasmanian Symphony Orchestra and Auckland Philharmonia Orchestra, and in the UK with the Southbank Sinfonia.
+A devoted orchestral trainer, he has coached the European Union Youth Orchestra since 2000, and is a frequent conductor of Australian Youth Orchestra and National Youth Orchestra (UK) programs.

 Roger has gained admiration for his adventurous and imaginative programming, and also for his dedication to outreach and community activity – for example through presenting concerts and workshops in schools, prisons and corporate settings.
 Equally passionate about using music to raise awareness and support for charitable causes, Roger has conceived and conducted several highly successful fundraising concerts with the ensemble he founded, Orchestra for Life.
 These include the Concert for Life series which since 2015 have raised significant sums for suicide prevention and Indigenous mental health charities.

-Roger has held teaching appointments at the Royal Northern College of Music (UK) and the Sydney Conservatorium, and given masterclasses worldwide.
+Roger has held teaching appointments at the Royal Northern College of Music (UK) and the Sydney Conservatorium of Music, and given masterclasses worldwide.